ptti/ptti/README-Assumptions.md

 a sanity check for identifying the 12th of February as the key date.

 The second figure of 1.59 (R = 11) during the initial phase of the epidemic is conspicuously high and this bears explanation.
-It is, nevertheless, implied by the data as can be clearly seen from the figure when presented with a logarithmic scale.
+Firstly, there is a large degree of uncertainty here: a fit of comparable quality equivalent to R = 8 is also possible.
+Nevertheless, the early UK government data implies a much larger value than we believe to be correct.
+This can be clearly seen from the figure presented on a logarithmic scale.
 This value can be revised downwards easily by moving the notional start of the epidemic earlier and a value close to the scientific consensus value is obtained towards the end of December or the beginning of January, the specific date not being very influential for obtaining this value.
 The resulting curve, however, no longer matches the initial data.

 The final figure of 0.1529 (R = 1) during lock-down appears to be robust against all efforts to vary the starting date and intervention timing, varying from